markbello/pokemon-marketplace/CONTRIBUTING.md

-# Contributing to Pokemon Marketplace
+# Contributing to kado.io

-Thank you for your interest in contributing to the Pokemon Marketplace!
+Thank you for your interest in contributing to kado.io!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started